luacooli/node-course/README.md

 - Npm (comes with node.js installation)
 - postman-request or axios

+## Goals

+Learning how to code in JavaScript and Node.js.
+Additionally, I challenged myself to use axios requests in addition to postman-request from the weather app chapter

 ## Project structure

 The project is divided into several folders from all exercises of the course.
 Before start any project run: